 At Abel Law Firm, we understand the importance of choosing the right Tulsa wrongful death lawyer.
 We have extensive legal experience.
 When you hire us, you’ll work directly with a lawyer who has detailed knowledge of current laws and statutes dictating wrongful death cases.

 Our Tulsa wrongful death lawyers know you’re overwhelmed with responsibility while dealing with your loved one’s untimely death.
-We don’t want to add to your burden, which is why we work on contingency.
+We don’t want to add to your burden, so we work on contingency.
 We don’t collect a legal fee unless we recover financial compensation.
 If you don’t get paid, we don’t get paid.

 Call Abel Law Firm to Schedule an Initial Consultation

-Contact us if you believe your loved one died as a result of someone else’s negligence.
-We will work hard to prove liability, so you receive the maximum settlement available.
+Contact us if you believe your loved one died due to someone else’s negligence.
+We will work hard to prove liability so you receive the maximum settlement available.
 We offer a free consultation to anyone interested in discussing the details of their wrongful death claim.

-During your consultation, your Tulsa personal injury lawyer will answer all your questions and let you know what options you have to pursue compensation.
+During your consultation, your Tulsa personal injury lawyer will answer all your questions and let you know your options to pursue compensation.
 If we believe you have a solid case, we’ll assist you in moving forward with filing a claim or lawsuit.

 Our wrongful death lawyers are available 24/7 to speak with you.
-You can depend on us to seek justice for your loved one and help you put this horrible time in your life behind you.
-Call (405) 239-7046 today to schedule your free consultation and let us help you decide how you and your family can handle this devastating situation.
+You can depend on us to seek justice for your loved one and help put this horrible time behind you.
+Call (405) 239-7046 today to schedule your free consultation, and let us help you decide how you and your family can handle this devastating situation.